 - The natural landscapes are mesmerising.
 From hot springs to mountainous landscapes, be prepared to be wowed

 - New Zealand is the home of hobbits as the filming spot for the Lord of the Rings films.
 You can even visit Hobbiton

 - New Zealand has a very low population for its size.
 With only around 4.8 million people living in the country compared to the UK’s 66.6 million

 - The New Zealand accent is definitely unique.
 With some likening it to Australian and South African in the same sentence, the Kiwi accent is definitely one of a kind, add in some New Zealand slang and some migrating to New Zealand can be completely confused

 Moving Your Belongings to New Zealand from the UK

 When moving to New Zealand from the UK one of the biggest things to organise is how to ship your belongings to New Zealand from the UK.
 Thankfully there are a range of options out there to choose from.
 It is important that you choose a trusted international shipping company to move your household goods to NZ, this is because of the many shipping regulations that are in place when importing goods into New Zealand from overseas.
 Here at Anglo Pacific World Movers, we have been moving happy customers to New Zealand for years and know all of the finer details of moving from the UK to New Zealand.
 We can help with whatever paperwork you may need and provide a range of international shipping options to help make your move to New Zealand a breeze.

-If you are looking for a quality removals company to help you move from the UK to New Zealand, get in touch with the team at Anglo Pacific to find out more.
+If you are looking for a quality removals to New Zealand company to help you move from the UK to New Zealand, get in touch with the team at Anglo Pacific to find out more.
 Request a call back here or find out more ways to get in touch here.